"Climate Change and Public Health: Addressing the Growing Crisis"

 Saturday, September 21, 2019 9:30 AM – 4:00 PM

-Workshop Topics include Physical and Mental Health Impacts, Disaster and Emergency Preparedness, and more.
+Topics include Physical and Mental Health Impacts, Disaster Preparedness, Resiliency and Adaptation, and more.

 Economic, physical, and mental injuries from changing and extreme weather, heat waves, flooding, drought and bad air quality – as well as dangerous political and national security impacts from spreading disease, food scarcity, and forced migration – threaten human health and safety worldwide.

 What is at stake, and what can we do?